pvHieu3001/uda_capstone/README.md

     -   [Pipeline: AWS Steps](https://plugins.jenkins.io/pipeline-aws/)
     -   [Blue Ocean](https://plugins.jenkins.io/blueocean/)
 -   Add AWS credentials in Jenkins.
--   Create new item in Jenkins of type `Pipeline` of name let's say `infra-pipeline`
+-   Create new item in Jenkins of type `Pipeline` of name let's say `uda-pipeline`
--   In the configuration page of `infra-pipeline`, provide the GitHub repository as `https://github.com/sourabhgupta385/udacity-cloud-devops-capstone-project` and script path as `infrastructure/Jenkinsfile`
+-   In the configuration page of `uda-pipeline`, provide the GitHub repository as `https://github.com/sourabhgupta385/udacity-cloud-devops-capstone-project` and script path as `aws/Jenkinsfile`
 -   Apply and save the pipeline.
 -   Click on `Build Now` to trigger the pipeline.
 -   `infra-pipeline` does the following steps: